 - 1 cup all purpose flour

 - 1 tablespoon granulated sugar

 - 2 egg whites

 - 2 tablespoons vegetable oil

 - Vanilla Ice Cream

 - Cherry Pie Glaze

 - In a small bowl beat egg whites with an electric whisk until stiff peaks form.
 Gently fold whipped egg whites into batter, leaving a few puffs of egg white.
-Do not over-beat.
+Do not over beat.

 - Place an Aebleskiver pan over medium heat; lightly brush each cup with oil.
-When the oil sizzles, fill the cavities half way, add a cherry to the center, then top off with more batter.
+When the oil sizzles, fill the cavities half way with batter, add a cherry to the center, then top off with more batter.
 With chopsticks or a fork, gently pull the cooked side to the side allowing the raw batter to pool to the bottom of the cavity to cook.
 Try to completely turn the dough ball in half to get a good sphere shaped ball.
 You can turn them in three increments, but when I did that I ended up with more of an open clam shell looking ball.
 Continue rotating and cooking until they are evenly golden brown and a wooden toothpick inserted in their centers comes out clean.

-- To turn this breakfast treat into dessert, top a bowl of warm aebleskiver with ice cream, cherry glaze and a top it with a cherry.
+- To turn this breakfast treat into dessert, top a bowl of warm Aebleskiver with ice cream, cherry glaze, and a top it with a cherry.

 - For the Cherry Glaze, mix equal parts milk, cherry pie filling (without the cherries) and powdered sugar over low heat to melt.
 Whisk until it’s thoroughly mixed and at a thin consistency.